Top 10 Best Guitar Picks Of All Time

 The Fender Celluloids are one of those historic plectrums in that it pretty much shaped (pun intended) Rock music as we know it.
 This is due to the rockstars who used this plectrum.
-Both bass guitarists use these Fender picksguitarists and
+Both bass guitarists and guitarists use these Fender picks

 It is not hard to see why the Fender celluloid makes it into our list of best guitar picks as all we really have to do is look at some of the musicians who have used this pick.

 - The Great Jimi Hendrix – He used the medium fender celluoid plectrums